 - Can be compromised if a member node is breached.

-- Blockchain’s own regulations can impair the functionality.
+- Blockchain’s own regulations can impair its functionality.

 Banking, financial institutions, and payment system.
 Multiple banks and financial organizations collaborate and can form a consortium blockchain network.